Region 1 Bylaws

 - Presiding over the Meetings of the Region

-- Interpreting these Bylaws
+- Ensuring compliance with these Bylaws

 - Maintaining communication with the Governing Council (GC) of the AMA-MSS

-- Maintaining communication with State leaders
+- Maintaining communication with state and school leaders

 - Representing the Region to other student groups both within and outside of the AMA

 4.3 Responsibilities of the Vice-Chair shall include: